aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/4000-publish-construct.md

 ## Observe the artifacts in private construct hub

-Navigate to the private construct hub URL detailed in [private construct Hub section](../100-TODO)
+Navigate to the private construct hub URL detailed in [private construct Hub section](../1000-create-construct-hub.md)

 Click on `Find constructs` button to view the published constructs.

+## Summary
+In this section, we have created the pipeline instance from the pipeline CDK code.
+Also we saw that the pipeline ran, transpiled, packaged and published the artifacts into private ConstructHub.
+Next we will now look into how to consume the transpiled artifacts from private ConstructHub.